RagnarB83/ash-documentation/docs/Multiwfn_interface.rst

 ASH features a simple wrapper interface that allows you to quickly use some Multiwfn functionality in an ASH script to e.g. create density or MO Cube-file.

+Multiwfn can be compiled or binaries downloaded for the requested platform.
+It is probably best to use the noGUI version of Multiwfn.

+You can provide multiwfndir (path to Multiwfn containing the Multiwfn binary) to ASH or alternatively ASH will search for the "Multiwfn" binary in the PATH.

 .. code-block:: python